-UNITE Global Parliamentarians Network to End Infectious Diseases has hold a regional meeting on the 4th and 5th of April, in Buenos Aires, Argentina, to discuss a possible new global health architecture that allows the world to be better prepared for future outbreaks like COVID-19 alongside several discussions on the potential of the digital in the healthcare field.
+UNITE has held a regional meeting on the 4th and 5th of April, in Buenos Aires, Argentina, to discuss a possible new global health architecture that allows the world to be better prepared for future outbreaks like COVID-19 alongside several discussions on the potential of the digital in the healthcare field.

 See the declaration of the event here.

 One of the main objectives of the event, according to UNITE, was “to allow parliamentarians from different countries to share experiences among themselves and other organizations”.
 According to Gisela Scaglia, regional president of UNITE for Latin America and the Caribbean, “it was a great opportunity to advance in Latin America in the consolidation of networks and instances of cooperation and collaboration to face the challenges we have in our parliaments and governments in order to have regulations and instances of preparation for future pandemics.”
 According to Gisela, a former parliamentarian “access to health is one of the central axes of this debate.
 Our challenge is to support parliamentarians in the legislative debate and work together to eradicate infectious diseases, prevent and open the discussion to possible new international regulations”

 The network of parliamentarians has placed pandemic preparedness as a priority for this year’s agenda.
 For that reason, according to UNITE in a declaration to the press, this meeting was a “moment to discuss UNITE’s strategy and work plan in the region for 2022”, as well as to “provide parliamentarians tools to advocate for effective pandemic preparedness and universal health coverage”.